 The School of Filmmaking offers a 2-year Master of Fine Arts degree in Filmmaking with concentrations in Creative Producing, Film Music Composition, and Screenwriting.
 Our faculty consists of film and television artists-in-residence as well as professional scholars committed to nurturing our students' creative potential by exposing them to an educational environment that mirrors the professional world's collaborative process.
 The MFA program is supported by the outstanding facilities currently in place for our BFA program, which is a comprehensive film production curriculum.
-Our backlot studio with four sound stages, a music recording stage, a highly valued technical operations department, as well as stateof-the-art post-production facilities and equipment, are unparalleled in the state of North Carolina.
+Our backlot studio with four sound stages, a music recording stage, a highly valued technical operations department, as well as state of-the-art post-production facilities and equipment, are unparalleled in the state of North Carolina.

-Our MFA program in Film Music Composition offers a unique opportunity for the nascent film composer to work with student filmmakers during production and postproduction, while honing their musical and compositional creativity.
-Film Music Composition students take courses in digital recording; orchestration; conducting; scoring for short films, commercials, and new media; film music history and analysis; American and international film history and aesthetics; as well as a capstone course that focuses on the skills necessary to transition effectively into the industry.
-Students score a variety of formats (commercials, live-action and animated shorts, documentaries, and experimental works) of various lengths, ranging from 90-second main titles in various genres to 12-minute student productions.
-The depth and intensity of the training, along with the curricular diversity offered by a specialized faculty, prepare the student to function successfully within the extremely competitive world of film music composition.
+Our MFA program in Film Music Composition offers a unique opportunity for the nascent film composer to work with student filmmakers during production and post-production, while honing their musical and compositional creativity.
+Film Music Composition students take courses in electronic technology, digital recording, mixing, and mastering; orchestration; scoring for short films, video games, and new media; film music history, theory, and analysis; American and international film history and aesthetics; as well as a capstone course that focuses on the business skills necessary to transition effectively into the industry.
+Students score a variety of formats (commercials, live-action and animated shorts, documentaries, and experimental works) of various lengths, ranging from 90-second main titles in various genres to 15-minute student productions.
+The depth and intensity of the training, along with the curricular diversity offered by a specialized faculty, prepare students to function successfully within the extremely competitive world of film music composition.

-Our MFA in Filmmaking also includes two more concentrations: Creative Producing and Screenwriting, strategically chosen due to the symbiotic relationship between these two professions.
+Our MFA in Filmmaking also includes concentrations in Creative Producing and in Screenwriting, strategically chosen due to the symbiotic relationship between these two professions.
 The Creative Producer is the person who generates and/or cultivates a project from conception to completion with an eye towards the project's commercial viability.
 The Screenwriter and the Creative Producer spend the majority of their collaborative time in what is called the development process: the period in advance of production during which the material is transformed from outline to final draft.
 The Creative Producer and Screenwriter also work together to seek the appropriate platform (e.g., long form motion picture, television series, or web series) as well as the market for the story.

 We believe that the most successful filmmakers have command of entrepreneurial skills as well as storytelling expertise.
-Therefore, our MFA concentrations in Creative Producing and Screenwriting offer in-depth training in developing dynamic creative content: not just one film but a slate of projects to write, finance, produce, and distribute across a variety of media in our ever-changing technological age.
-Classes include script development, financing and distribution, screenwriting, and film history and aesthetics.
+Therefore, our MFA concentrations in Creative Producing and Screenwriting offer in-depth training in developing dynamic creative content for a slate of projects to write, finance, produce, and distribute across a variety of media in our ever-changing technological age.
+Classes include script development, deal making, marketing, financing, distribution, screenwriting, and film history and aesthetics.